Parents, Make Sure Your Child Can Read

 When a parent believes that their child is on track with their reading but later finds out the opposite it can be earth shattering.
 The shock of a lifetime for one family may be a blessing to you, and that is why I share this story.
+Remember to make sure your child can read.

 We Thought Our Daughter Could Read